-- - (ii) The work must be finished ...... the end of the week. - (iii) Women's Day is ......
-8th March. - (d) Fill in the blanks with appropriate articles: - (i) I like to give ..... useful present. - (ii) We stayed at ......hotel at the centre of the town. - (iii) The proposal was accepted by ...... unanimous vote. - (e) Change the voice: - (i) All the food has been eaten. - (ii) Mary was misplaced her bag. - (iii) All the guests signed the visitors book. - You are Rani/Rama.
+- (c) Fill in the blanks with appropriate prepositions: (i) They stopped working sunset.
+The work must be finished (ii) - the end of the week. - (iii) Women's Day is 8th March. - (d) Fill in the blanks with appropriate articles: - (i) I like to give useful present. - (ii) We stayed at hotel at the centre of the town. - (iii) The proposal was accepted by unanimous vote. - (e) Change the voice: - (i) All the food has been eaten. - (ii) Mary was misplaced her bag. - (iii) All the guests signed the visitors book. - 4.
+You are Rani/Rama.
 You are interested in joining NCC.
 Write a letter to your parents from your school hostel seeking their permission to participate in a guidance camp organized at the district level.